Ariel the Little Mermaid: Reception

 In her review of the Mega Drive version for Sega Pro, Les Ellis called Ariel the Little Mermaid the worst Disney video game and one of the worst video games ever made.
 Generally, critics unfavorably compared Ariel the Little Mermaid to Ecco the Dolphin, arguing that while the graphics were decent, the game was too easy, lacked gameplay variety, and could be completed in a very short amount of time.
 Play Time called the enemies' artificial intelligence "half dumb", and Mega's Paul Mellerick wrote that even the hardest part of the game, the bosses, only involved using attacks and taking a few hits.

 Negative comments were also made about the controls, Paul of MegaTech dismissing them as "vague" and "irritating".
 Ellis and Mean Machines Sega journalists complained about the poor response time, critics from Consoles + found it not flexible enough to control the character, and Play Time condemned the playable characters' attacks as resulting in imprecise trajectories.
 Reviews from Mean Machines Sega and Aktueller Software Markt noted the jerky scrolling, and Consoles + journalist Alex considered the boss battles to be confusing.
 Play Times complained that levels were so large the map needed to be constantly viewed to figure out where the player character is.

 However, some critics suggested Ariel the Little Mermaid may be enjoyed by very young players.
-In fact, Sega Pro's Jason Johnson and AllGame writer Christopher Michael Baker defended the game's low challenge level via its target demographic, and Johnson suggested there were too many video game products in the market not suitable for young kids.
+In fact, Sega Pro's Jason Johnson and AllGame writer Christopher Michael Baker defended the game's low challenge level via its target demographic; Johnson suggested there were too many video game products in the market not suitable for young kids.
 Baker felt there were still hard moments, such as the bosses, getting chased by sharks, and dealing with a loss of control due to sea currents while enemies still pursue the player.
 However, Ellis thought young gamers would only like it for a short amount of time.

 The visuals were not without censure.
 Consoles + critic Axel found them weaker than other Mega Drive titles; while praising Ariel's animations and the beautiful look of the levels, he felt there could've been more diversity between the stages in terms of visuals.
 Jason Johnson of Sega Pro also perceived a lack of distinction between the look of the enemies, although praised the sprite animation.
 Reviews from Aktueller Software Markt and Computer and Video Games were bored by the perceived uninteresting backgrounds and poor sprite work, particularly the "annoying" blue outline of Ariel's sprite.
 Coverage of the Game Gear version from Consoles + noted glitches in the information display during gameplay.
 In terms of renditions of songs from the film, Aktueller Software Markt described them as "beautiful", MegaTech called them "spot-on" and "impressive", while Mean Machines Sega found them too "plinkety-plankety" and non-reminiscent of the source material.
 Johnson positively commented on the Game Gear's upbeat music but criticized it for being repetitive.